Tomasz-Niewiadomski/SciCompProject/README.md

 ## What have we done:
 ### Paolo
 I wrote a very basic class and recursive algorithm. didn't do the dynamic programming one yet.
-#### I DID NOT TEST ANYTHING YET!!! it his correct at compile time but idk if it actually works
+#### I DID NOT TEST ANYTHING YET!!! it is correct at compile time but idk if it actually works

 ## What we are doing atm:
 ### Paolo